Sony A77 versus Panasonic GH5

 Of the two cameras under consideration, the Sony A77 features an APS-C sensor and the Panasonic GH5 a Four Thirds sensor.
 The sensor area in the GH5 is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the A77 has a native 3:2 aspect ratio, while the one in the GH5 offers a 4:3 aspect.

-With 24MP, the A77 offers a higher resolution than the GH5 (20.2MP), but the A77 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.34μm for the GH5) due to its larger sensor.
+With 24MP, the A77 offers a higher resolution than the GH5 (20.2MP), but the A77 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 3.34μm for the GH5) due to its larger sensor.
 However, the GH5 is a somewhat more recent model (by 5 years and 4 months) than the A77, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Coming back to sensor resolution, it should be mentioned that the GH5 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 |Sony A77 (⇒ rgt)||APS-C||24.0||6000||4000||1080/60p||24||13.2||801||78|